dreamer-coding/dreamer-coding/README.md

 ## About

+I work at an Amazon fulfillment center as a Amazon learning ambassador where I am maintaining expert-level knowledge in all production departments; evaluate and improves processes within work areas; refine learning tools and techniques across the fulfillment center; assists in measuring the effectiveness of learning; measure impact of development efforts; improve associates’ job-related skills.
+As a warehouse associate I am packing boxes for shipment, sorting items into chutes, clearing jammed conveyor belts, and water spidering supplies to all of the packers.

-I work at an Amazon fulfillment center packing boxes for shipment and water spidering supplies to all of the packers, and when I'm not doing that I'm working on my software development since I aspire to build unique applications, tools, libraries, games, discord bots, pretty much anything else as well.
+When I'm not doing that I'm working on my software development since I aspire to build unique applications, tools, libraries, pretty much anything else as well.
 I have found that solving puzzles is my forte as I love to solve problems and provide solutions that may be novel, functional, and streamlined.

 I am familiar with a vast range of programming languages and employ them on the spot; however, the most common programming languages you will find me using most often is (`c`, `c++`, `python`, `kotlin`, `java`).
 In regards to platform preference, I don’t depend on a particular platform since I am fine with developing on Mac OS, Windows 10, Chromebook, and any Linux variant.
 My favorite of them all would have to be the Raspberry PI, I like them for being robust, reasonably efficient, and being able to fit in small places.

 ## Contact me